jakobnissen/jakobnissen.github.io/posts/defense.md

 This post began with me recommending Python to a programming beginner, and not co-incidentally.
 Languages already require a large time investment to learn, and a language with _more stuff_ crammed into them, even well-designed stuff, requires an even larger investment.
-Large Python projects are infamous for ossifying by being crushed under their own un-manageable weight, but on the flip side, picking up Python requires relatively little.
+Large Python projects are infamous for ossifying under their own un-manageable weight, but on the flip side, picking up Python requires relatively little.
 I certainly would not recommend Rust as anyone's first language.

 It's easy to empathize with the dilemma of managers responsible for a team of programmers in a green field project, who face the choice between spending months worth of salary onboarding new recruits who have to learn a hard language, half of who then leave, or instead picking an easier language they can get started on quickly.